redpanda-data/connect/website/docs/components/inputs/http_client.md

 ### `successful_on`

-A list of status codes whereby the attempt should be considered successful (allows you to configure non-2XX codes).
+A list of status codes whereby the attempt should be considered successful, this is useful for dropping requests that return non-2XX codes indicating that the message has been dealt with, such as a 303 See Other or a 409 Conflict.
+All 2XX codes are considered successful unless they are present within `backoff_on` or `drop_on`, regardless of this field.

 Type: `array`